Benefits and allowances chart

 |Utilities benefit, rent-free or low-rent - non-cash||yes||no||40||8|

-- If you reduce the income subject to income tax deductions by the clergy residence deduction (including utilities), you may also reduce the earnings subject to CPP contributions by the same amount.
+7. If you reduce the income used to calculate income tax deductions by the amount of the clergy residence deduction (including utilities), you may also reduce the pensionable earnings used to calculate CPP contributions by the same amount.

-- Some RRSP and TFSA contributions may not be subject to EI premiums.
+14. You may not have to deduct EI premiums on some RRSP and TFSA contributions.
 For more information, see Tax-Free Savings Account (TFSA) and Registered retirement savings plans (RRSPs).

 - Date modified: